 Get yourself in the right mindset and everything will be okay.

-If you suffer with social anxiety and dating is an absolute nightmare for you.
+If you suffer fromY7666 social anxiety and dating is an absolute nightmare for you.
 I hope this blog post has given you some tips to help you along the way and dating with social anxiety won’t be too much of a struggle.

-Remember self love is the strongest love.
+Remember self-love* is the strongest love.
 Learn to love yourself first and don’t rush into relationships.
 You have plenty of time for that and you will have so much more love to give.

 This post is a part of the Love Myself 2020 Challenge.
 You can check out a few more blog posts created by the other amazing bloggers that I’m working with this month here: